darkeyewar/evcars-react-header/README.md

-<<<<<<< HEAD

-# evcars-react-header
+# EV Cars React Header

 # An interactive electric cars website header built with React.js.
 Includes dynamic animations, a background video with playback controls, and a full-screen image slider with fade transitions.

-# EV Cars React Header

-This project is a modern and interactive header design for an electric vehicles website.
-It's built using **React.js** and showcases a variety of features to enhance user experience.

 ## Features